buildbot/buildbot/master/docs/manual/configuration/buildsteps.rst

    `sshPrivateKey` must be specified in order to use this option.
    The host key must be in the form of `<key type> <base64-encoded string>`, e.g. `ssh-rsa AAAAB3N<...>FAaQ==`.

+``sshKnownHosts`` (optional)
+   Specifies the contents of the SSH known_hosts file to match when authenticating with SSH public key authentication.
+   This may be either a :ref:`Secret` or just a string.
+   `sshPrivateKey` must be specified in order to use this option.
+   `sshHostKey` must not be specified in order to use this option.

 .. bb:step:: SVN

 .. _Step-SVN: